Georg Händel: Parents and early life

-Händel's father, Valentin Händel (1582–1636), was a coppersmith, from Breslau (present day Wrocław).
-In 1607 he married Anna Belching (1589–1670), the daughter of a master coppersmith in Eisleben.
-Both were Protestants (Eisleben was the hometown of Martin Luther), as was Breslau, even though Silesia was a Habsburg possession.
+Händel's father, Valentin Händel (1582–1636), was a coppersmith from Breslau (present day Wrocław).
+In 1607 he married Anna Beichling (1586–1670), the daughter of a master coppersmith in Eisleben, Samuel Beichling (1552–1609).
+Both were Protestants (Eisleben was Martin Luther's home town), as was Breslau, even though Silesia was a Habsburg possession.
 The couple decided to emigrate in 1608 to Halle, in reliably Lutheran Saxony.
 Georg was the sixth child of Valentin and Anna, born in 1622 in the Neumarkt section of Halle.
+He had four brothers and one sister: Valentin Händel (1609–1633), Christoph Händel (1612–1678), Barbara Händel (b.
+1613), Samuel Händel (b.
+1617) and Gottfried Händel (1619–1619).

 Valentin became a respected citizen of the city.
 The 1697 inscription on the vault Georg Händel purchased in 1674 refers to his father as "Councillor," presumably a member of the city council of Halle.
-Georg's two older brothers, Valentin and Christoph, learned their father's trade.
-The Thirty Years' War, however, was extremely destructive to Halle, and Georg's father died of the plague when Georg was 14. the prospect of education beyond Halle's Luthern Gymnasium was impossible.
+Georg's two elder brothers, Valentin and Christoph, learned their father's trade.
+The Thirty Years' War, however, was extremely destructive to Halle, and Georg's father died of the plague when Georg was 14.
+The prospect of education beyond Halle's Lutheran Gymnasium was impossible.